 Whether you use a clinic to find a donor or, you find a donor on the internet and self-inseminate, you should get legal advice.

-Whichever way you choose to conceive, contact us to make sure that the intended parents become the legal parents.
+Whichever way you choose to conceive, contact me to make sure that the intended parents become the legal parents.